onyx-and-iris/nvda-addon-voicemeeter/README.md

 ## Install

 This addon can be installed through the Add-on store, `Install from external source`.
-Simply download the latest Release and load it with NVDA.
+Simply download the [latest Release](https://github.com/onyx-and-iris/nvda-addon-voicemeeter/releases) and load it with NVDA.

-## Keybinds
+## Default Keybinds

 ### Controllers